radiantearth/stac-spec/implementations.md

 # Implementations

-This document lists the various implementations of the Spatio-Temporal Asset Catalog specification.
+This document lists the various implementations of the SpatioTemporal Asset Catalog specification.
 Contributions to the spec should be based on experience building API's for imagery and other geo-asset catalogs, so suggested changes / improvements to the spec should be based on some software listed here.
 All listed implementations should have a link to a live server or static catalog that indexes real data, though they do not have to